sirixdb/sirix/README.md

 In addition Sirix provides a very powerful axis-API and exposes each XPath-axis as well as all temporal axis (to navigate in time), a LevelOrderAxis, a PostorderAxis and a special DescendantVisitorAxis which is able to use a visitor, skip whole subtrees from traversal (might also depend on the depth), terminate the processing and to skip the traversal of sibling nodes.
 Furthermore all filters for instance to filter specific nodes, QNames, text-values and so on are exposed.
 In contrast to other XML database systems we also support the movement of whole subtrees, without having to delete and reinsert the subtree (which would also change unique node-IDs).
 Furthermore it is easy to store other record-types as the built-in (XDM) types.

+All index-structures are always kept up-to-date and versioned just as the data itself.
+A path summary stores reference-counters, that is how many nodes are stored on a specific path.

+In contrast to some other approaches we also store path class records (PCR), that is the node-IDs of path summary nodes in the value indexes.

+Furthermore in stark contrast to all other approaches the authors are aware of moves are supported, which preserve node-identity and aren't simple combinations of insert/delete-subtree operations.
+Instead only local changes take place.
+However with the path summary and other index-structures enabled the operation is likewise costly.

 ## Documentation
 We are currently working on the documentation.
 You may find first drafts and snippets in the Wiki.
 Furthermore you are kindly invited to ask any question you might have (and you likely have many questions) in the mailinglist.
 Please also have a look at and play with our sirix-example bundle which is available via maven.